 Seeking Help for Back-To-School Anxiety

 Every child is unique, and their experience of anxiety will vary.
 Back-to-school anxiety is usually short-lived for most kids.
 Once they settle into school and new routines, many will take the ups and downs of school life in stride.
 However, a small percentage of children struggle to adapt.
 This often occurs with children who have social anxiety, those who are bullied, and even kids with learning disabilities who do not enjoy school because they cannot keep up.
-If your child continues to have severe meltdowns at drop-off time and exhibits signs of significant anxiety even after three or four weeks, then you should consult with a qualified mental health professional who specializes in working with children.
-They can provide a comprehensive assessment and recommend appropriate treatment options based on your child’s specific needs.
+If your child continues to have severe meltdowns at drop-off time and exhibits signs of significant anxiety even after three or four weeks, then you should seek professional help.

+Consult a qualified mental health professional specializing in therapy for children, teens and young adults.
+They can provide a comprehensive assessment and recommend appropriate treatment options based on your child’s needs.
 Anxiety often has a root cause.
 A trained child therapist can get to the bottom of this problem and present a plan, such as Cognitive-behavioral therapy (CBT) to help your child recognize the triggers and signs of anxiety.
 Then they arm them with coping tactics that allow them to soothe themselves.
 In some cases, medication might help supplement psychotherapy treatment.
-Child therapists usually work in conjunction with parents as well as teachers to ensure everyone is on the same page.
-Anxiety is a curable condition and the skills your child learns at therapy sessions can help them for a lifetime.